braintree/braintree_ios/DEVELOPMENT.md

 ## Development Merchant Server

-The included demo app utilizes a test merchant server hosted on heroku (`[http://taprooted.herokuapp.com](http://taprooted.herokuapp.com)`).
-It produces client tokens that point to Braintree's QA Environment.
+The included demo app utilizes a test merchant server hosted on heroku (`[https://braintree-sample-merchant.herokuapp.com](https://braintree-sample-merchant.herokuapp.com)`).
+It produces client tokens that point to Braintree's Sandbox Environment.

 This merchant server is also provided as a gem called [taproot](https://github.com/benmills/taproot/).
 If you'd like, you can run